 The Lowdown on Projection and Your Shadow

-projection“You’re judging me again.
+“You’re judging me again.
 I feel like you’re j always judging me,” Patti lamented to her close friend, Megan.

 When Megan considered, she realized Patti’s lament was true.
 Megan had been harshly judging Patti as uncaring, selfish and completely incapable of generosity.
 And as a good lawyer, Megan found lots of supporting evidence.